-In order to perform numerical simulations in cases with negligible topography, we make use of our own parallel code FPSM3D (Klin et al. 2010) which is based on the method for the solution of differential equations known as "Fourier pseudospectral method" and which relays on a simple discretization of the spatial domain in to a structured grid.
-The accuracy of the method and the applicability of the code was confirmed with the participation of our group to a comparative exercise of numerical simulations of ground motion generated by earthquakes in sedimentary basins (Chaljub et al., 2015).
-The parallelization of the code uses a hybrid scheme based on the two protocols MPI and OpenMP and it is constantly updated with improvements in computational efficiency and in the complexity of the physical model to be treated.
-Recently, we applied FPSM3D to the modelling of seismic wave propagation in the Po Plain (Italy) (Klin et al. 2019).
-The study evidenced the role of the heterogeneous geological structure of the Po alluvial basin in the long duration of the ground motion that was observed during the 2012 seismic sequence.
+In order to perform these simulations, our research group developed the parallel code FPSM3D (Klin et al. 2010), based on the method for the solution of differential equations known as " Fourier pseudospectral method".
+The accuracy of the method and the code was recently confirmed with the participation of our group to a comparative exercise of numerical simulations of ground motion generated by earthquakes in sedimentary basins (Chaljub et al., in press.).
+The parallelization of the code uses a hybrid scheme based on the two protocols MPI and OpenMP and is constantly updated with improvements in computational efficiency and in the complexity of the physical model to be treated.
+With the current implementation of FPSM3D on the supercomputer IBM BG/Q "Fermi" at CINECA a typical simulation requires a computational cost of the order of tens of thousands of core hours and several tens of simulations are needed in order to build up an earthquake scenario.
+Currently we plan an extensive application of numerical simulations for earthquake scenarios in the Po Valley (Italy).